visual-space/visual-editor/lib/shared/state-store.md

 # State Store
-Visual Editor has a lot of state to deal with internally, ranging from the contents of the document, position of the cursor and text selection down to pressed keys and the last tap location.
-Dealing with this state is quite a challenge.
-I made a great effort to refactor the state management architecture to a form that is way easier to understand and to extend.
-It's not a perfect solution, it has it's own drawbacks, however it yields greatly improved code readability.
-The simple fact that all the state is isolated by modules and features gives you an Xray of the entire codebase to better understand what are the major features at play.
-But first let's start with some backstory.

-**(!)
-Ongoing Effort** - Keep in mind that the code base is still under refactoring since it was forked from Quill.
-It's still evolving so you will still find places where the above principles are not fully enforced.
+Visual Editor has a lot of internal state to manage: the document, cursor position, text selection, the pressed keys, etc. One of the major changes since forking from Quill was to isolate all the state in a dedicated pure data layer.
+This change yields greatly improved code readability.

 ## Inherited Architecture
 The original architecture inherited from [Quill](https://github.com/singerdmx/flutter-quill/issues) had several core issues:
-- **Large Source Files** - First of all, many classes were collocated in the same file in multiple files, some of them reaching 2K lines of code.
-This was made even worse by the fact that in many places classes from the same file were reading each other's private states.
+- **Large Source Files** - First of all, many classes were hosted in the same file, some reaching 2K lines of code.
+Many classes hosted in the same file were reading each other's private states.
 Dart allows 2 classes in the same file to access private props between them.
+This practice leads to spaghetti code.
 - **Classes were sharing scopes** - This issue stems from the architecture of Flutter.
-Flutter provides a large number of overrides and mixins to be implemented when dealing with text.
-These `@override` methods "influenced/forced" the early architecture to pass the scope of the editor widget state (an several other) all over the place trough the code base.
-(I'm using quotes because there's always a nice way if you take your time and care enough about it).
+The `@override` methods required by Flutter to implement text editing influenced the early Quill/Zephyr implementation to share the scope of the editor widget with other classes.
+Again this created spaghetti code since the business object domains are not easy to recognise in the Quill codebase.
 - **Overreliance on ChangeNotifiers and Providers** - `ChangeNotifiers` are a convenient way of announcing other classes that a class changed it's state.
-This is nice and convenient when dealing with a small app.
+This approach is convenient for a small app.
 However at the size of Quill (over 13K lines of code) this is no longer a suitable approach.
 Why?
 Because we are mixing data and methods in a bag and we are making it very hard to trace what does what.
 Even more annoying is the overuse of `Providers`.
 Because they pass data trough the widget tree it's even harder to trace from where to where this data travels.
-I know it sounds like a simple to understand mechanism, but when you have 13K code all tangled in spaghetti code it no longer is.

-All these issues added together made dealing with changes in Quill a major source of pain.
-It took me more than 2 months and a full refactoring of Quill to get to a point where I feel comfortable making changes in the code.
-This does not need to be this way.
-I believe source code should be easy to read and maintain.
-It should have conventions that make it easy to extend without producing chaos, and extending it should be an overall pleasant experience.
-Even if that means learning from scratch how a Rich Text Editor works.
+When you have 13K code, all tangled, it no longer is reasonable to use Notifiers and Providers as your state management solution.

+All these issues together made Quill difficult and frustrating to extend.
+The source code should be easy to read and maintain, even for developers that are not familiar with the code base.

 ### Large Scopes
-After the first stage of the refactoring was completed (splitting in modules and files) the second part was to deal with the way state was passed around.
-A major problem was that one of the classes had a scope that contained between 5-6K lines of code.
+In the first stage of refactoring we did split the large files in modules and smaller files.
+The second part was to separate the state in a dedicated layer.
+The first major challenge was to split the editor class which had a scope that contained between 5-6K lines of code (main class + mixins).
 Most of the methods from these scopes knew each other and their states.
 This happened due to the many mixins that were implemented by Flutter.
 It forced the original authors to keep passing scopes around to achieve their goals.

-### Excessive Technical Debt
-Usually when a project starts small it's easy to say that a state management solution is overkill and we are fine by just passing state around either by ChangeNotifiers, passing scopes or via Flutter Providers.
-This works fine until it no longer can be bearable.
-In the case of Quill it kept growing relying on contributions from maintainers desperate enough to need changes in the code base.
-The major mistake here was not identifying the problem and not acting on it.
-Nobody wanted to own the problem and everybody just patched "one more little thing" until the thing became the "The Flying Spaghetti Monster" himself.
-Moral of the story: don't treat technical debt as an externality that someone else has to deal with.
-Do your homeworks early.
+When a project starts small it's easy to overlook state management concerns, relying only on ChangeNotifiers and Providers.
+This approach works ok for a while but it quickly becomes unbearable.
+In the case of Quill, nobody wanted to own the problem and everybody just patched "one more little thing" until leading to a major case of spaghetti code.

 ## Improved Architecture
-The new state store architecture follows established practices from modern front end state management libraries.
-Using an existing state store management framework was not an option due to the anatomy of Quill.
-Therefore, a simple state store solution, tuned to the needs of the editor using basic Dart language features was developer on the go.
+In essence, the editor code flow boils down to 2 steps: preparing the raw data to be processed and then calling the build method to update the UI.
+There are no widgets running in parallel consuming different data sources.
+Therefore, existing state store libs for single page apps are not suitable.
+Instead we developed a simple internal state store solution using basic Dart data classes and a stream to trigger the build cycle.
 The entire state management architecture follows these principles:

+- **Global State** - The entire state of the app is stored in a global class that contains state objects for each feature.
 - **Pure Data** - The goal is to keep only pure data classes in the state store.
-No utils methods are hanging around.
-The code that manipulates "the data" should be isolated from "the data" itself.
-At the moment there are still places where some methods are present in the state store.
-As new features are added more state store cleanups will be done.
+No data processing methods are hanging around.
+The code that manipulates the data should be isolated from the data itself.
-- **Immutable** - Many of the state store model classes are in the process of being converted into immutable objects.
-The goal is to avoid making direct changes on references received from the state store.
-The state store itself can be updated but not the contents of the objects stored inside.
-- **Global State** - The entire state of the app is stored in a global class that contains all the state split in modules and features.
-Before rushing to say "global is evil" keep in mind that as long as you have clear rules on how to deal with changes in the state, this is quite a beneficial pattern.
-It greatly reduces the amount of properties that are passed around via prop drilling.
-- **Unidirectional** - Traversing up and down the widget tree to pass the data from the widgets that produce it to the widgets that consume it should be avoided.
-All the updates should be passed trough the state store and then the consumers should receive/read the updated data from the state store.
+- **Immutable** - Ideally we would have the entire codebase written in immutable classes.
+However due to the data format of the delta document and due to the data flow in editor (one giant build cycle) it's impractical to use only immutable objects.
+In places where it was possible we used immutable.
+However in many other places the stae store is mutable.
+- **Unidirectional** - All the interactions that trigger state changes will trigger a build cycle.
+In the new build cycle, all the lines of text will check if their particular node of text has mutated.
+If so the `TextLine` will trigger internally a repaint.
+No TextLine can communicate to another TextLine directly.
+Neither the toolbar.
+Therefore the entire state store architecture is considered unidirectional.

 ## Editor Config
 The first step towards implementing the new state store was migrating all the props from the `VisualEditor` constructor params into a dedicated model class `EditorConfigM`.
 Once separated, the model class was moved to a dedicated `EditorConfigState` class.
 This class is now available in the `EditorState` class.